wolfman616/AKAI-APC40-Autohotkey-Script/README.md

 (and confirmations on state changes in playing /not playing (mainly for the flashing light paused indicator and later superfluously to asssis in paused track skip))

-Cut currently playing in WMP to clipboard
+rotary values read/write and autosave for a sysEx work around. colours from comms spec. transcribed and pallete script working to view and select colours for leds gui with gdi+ and low latency high performance interface wtih intruments controls.

-Paste context Menu
+Cut currently playing in WMP to clipboard.
+Paste context Menus and more with ffmpeg scripts. reworked timerstructure allows for simultaneous running of numerous subroutines simultaneously with full response.

 Assign any applications Volume to any Y Fader
 Assign any applications Volume to X Fader A or B